CurtisLane/TriviaGame/README.md

 ### Functions:
     1. Title screen displayed with "Start" button.
         1a.
 Clicking the "Start" button initialized the game.
-    2. 10 questions will be displayed one at a time with four answer choices and a 30 second count down timer will begin.
+    2. 10 questions will be displayed one at a time 2a.
+Four answer choices are desplayed below each question 2b.30 second count down timer will begin.
-        2a.
-If a question is answered correctly, the page will display a message saying, "Correct!"
-        2b.
-If a quesiton is answered incorrectly, the page will display a message saying, "Incorrect!" and the correct answer will be given.
-        2c.
-If the count down timer reaches 0, a message will display saying, "You ran out of time!" and the correct answer will be given.
-    3. Once all 10 questions have been asked, the total number of correct and incorrect answers will be displayed as well as a score based on the percentage of correct answers.
+    3. An event listener function determines which answer the user clicks.
         3a.
+If a question is answered correctly, the page will display a message and image 3b.
+If a quesiton is answered incorrectly, the page will display a message and image as well as the correct answer.
+        3c.
+If the count down timer reaches 0, a message will display and image as well as the correct answer.
+    4. Once all 10 questions have been asked:
+        4a.
+The total number of correct and incorrect answers will be displayed.
+        4b.
+A score based on the percentage of correct answers.
-A message will be displayed based on how many correct answers were chosen in order to rate the user's level of fandom.
+        4c.
+A message is displayed rating the user's level of fandom.